xxhp/SBIndeterminateProgressBar/README.markdown

 # SBIndeterminateProgressBar

 ## Features
-* Easy to use and customize (see the demo app).
+* Easy to use and customize (see the demo app)
-* Animates the progressColor
+* Animates the progress color

 ## To do
 * Support progress change animation
+* Custom drawing for the progress color to support real tint color and a variable height

 ## License
 SBIndeterminateProgressBar is released under the MIT-license (see the LICENSE file)